austinhuang0131/joinmatrix/guide.md

 <br>
 For simplicity, the guide is prepared in such a way that recommends registration on a PC browser, even though many servers allow you to do so from native PC/mobile apps.
 Regardless, once registered, you can use the account everywhere!

-1. If our homeserver list already provided you with a link to the homeserver's in-house Element client, then you may use that.
+1. If you're using our homeserver list which has provided you with a link to the homeserver's in-house Element client, then you may use that.
 Otherwise, use the official [Element Web client](https://app.element.io) to register.
 2. Click "Create Account".
 3. On the top of the registration dialog, verify that you are registering on the correct server.
-If necessary, click "edit" and enter the appropriate domain (consult homeserver's instruction or the "Registration method" column of the [homeserver list](../servers)).
+If necessary, click "edit" and enter the appropriate domain (consult your public/private/managed homeserver's instructions, or the "Registration method" column of the [homeserver list](../servers)).
 Once verified, **note the domain down.** You will need it to login[^7].
 4. Fill out the required information.
 5. If you did not enter an email address, then you're in.
 Otherwise, verify your email, after which you will be prompted to [login](#log-into-an-existing-account).